 Note: Units in 000s hectares; NA = not applicable.
 Shaded cells indicate land remaining in each land use.
 The minimum area shown for land-use change is 100 hectares; however, areas are mapped to 1 hectare resolution.
-Blank cells indicate no land-use change during the period greater than 100 hectares, 0.0 indicates land-use change was less than 100 hectares.
-Land use area values are as at the point in time indicated (31 December for 2014 and 2015).
+Blank cells indicate no land-use change during the period; 0.0 indicates land-use change was less than 100 hectares.
+Land use area values are as at the date indicated (31 December for 2015 and 2016).
 Columns and rows may not total due to rounding.